logo

 (Note: You need an iPhone 6 or later device running the iOS 11.3 or later operating system.
 If your iPhone can't upgrade, contact an expert for help.)

-iPhone battery's maximum capacity
+iPhone battery maximum capacity

-“Your battery is currently supporting normal peak performance."
+• Performance is normal: You will see "Your battery is currently supporting normal peak performance."

 Battery health degraded

-Battery health unknown
+Battery health unknown or non-genuine

 How to replace your iPhone battery